sooftware/kospeech/README.md

 ### Note

 - Not long ago, I modified a lot of the code, but I was personally busy, so I couldn't test all the cases.
-If there is an error, please feel free to give me feedback.
+If there is an error, please feel free to give me a feedback.
 - Currently, beam search may not work properly.
 - Subword and Grapheme unit currently not tested.